laiyan/AI-PathLearning/ReadMe.txt

 Also need to include the room.csv file in order to perform the code right.

-Assined value for the room can be found in room.csv and visually in assignedFloorPlan.png
+Assigned value for the room can be found in room.csv and visually in assignedFloorPlan.png
 ---------------------------------------------------------